 A request to submit a practice-based research degree thesis must be submitted to the Academic Regulations and Cases Board for approval prior to confirmation of candidature.
-The student and the supervisor should produce a written request, counter-signed by the Head of College/School, explaining why the practice-based format is more appropriate for the research project and demonstrating how the project will take full advantage of the creative and/or practical element.
+The student and the supervisor should produce a written request, counter-signed by the Executive Dean, explaining why the practice-based format is more appropriate for the research project and demonstrating how the project will take full advantage of the creative and/or practical element.
 The request should also clearly indicate the proposed balance of written and practical components to be submitted.
 The request must identify any issues about specific needs for supporting the student due to the nature of the research etc – impact on skills training requirements, supervisory requirements etc. The supervisors should provide detailed information about how the practical component will be supervised.

 The major element of the submission is an original creative work which has been created by the candidate specifically for the submission.
 The practical element should be accompanied by a written commentary.
 The length of the written element should be determined by the nature of the research, but should be no more than 40,000 words for doctoral level and 20,000 words for research master's level.

 Sometimes the results of research are commercially valuable or sensitive in other ways, for example in the use of material that is restricted by agreements or other contracts.
 To protect this confidentiality the University permits a bar on access to be placed on the thesis and this will mean that it will not be available to the general reader for up to five years (the period can be extended in special circumstances).